Daisy Ashford: Personal life

 In 1920, at the age of 38, Ashford married James Devlin with whom she had four children.
 They ran a flower-growing business near Norwich and later the King's Arms Hotel in Reepham for a year.
 Devlin died in 1956.

 Death

 She died on 15 January 1972 in Norwich, England, and was buried at Earlham Road Cemetery there.

-Legacy
+In popular culture

-Edmund Wilson referred to the novel This Side of Paradise by his friend F. Scott Fitzgerald as "a classic in a class with The Young Visiters", a way of deeming the style childish or naïve.
+Mathew Klickstein and Rick Geary's graphic novel Daisy Goes to the Moon: A Daisy Ashford Adventure was published by Fantagraphics in January 2025.